griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 [1] "clonotype1609" "clonotype1609" "clonotype1609"
 ```

 Using this column we can count the unique cells per clonotype.
-This would show us if there was expansion of a single TCR (an immune response).
+This would show us if there was expansion of a single TCR (an possible immune response).
 First we have to get our data into the correct format.
 We want to count how many times we see `raw_clonotype_id`, accounting for the fact that there are duplicate barcodes depending on how many chains are making up the clonotype.

 ```R
 Rep1_ICB_clonotype_counts <- Rep1_ICB_t %>%